 After you get acclimated to the floor situation, Sean’s becomes warm and familiar, its walls adorned with everything from old paintings to fish carcasses, old Guinness adverts, and a glass showcase filled with patches from police and fire departments all over the world.

 Amid the afternoon rush, O’Donovan approached us smiling and eager to tell us about the pub’s crowning jewel, located on a wall toward the front of the bar.
-It’s a certificate from the Guinness Book of World Records, confirming that Sean’s Bar is, in fact, the oldest pub not just in Ireland or the U.K., but in all of Europe—and probably the world.
+It’s a certificate from the Guinness Book of World Records, confirming that Sean’s Bar is, in fact, the oldest pub not just in Ireland, but in all of Europe—and probably the world.
 And that—aside from the booze, of course—is the best part of Sean’s Bar.
 Everything—everything—is on paper.
 O’Donovan says the bar has detailed records of every owner since the bar was first built, including, for instance, Boy George, who owned the bar briefly sometime in the 1980s.

 They’ve also managed to date the bar’s original walls back to 900 A.D., and while most of them were donated to the National Museum in Ireland (along with a few period-correct coins found mixed in with everything), O’Donovan pointed enthusiastically toward the front of the bar, where one of the original walls still stands.
 According to O’Donovan, these earlier structures weren’t built with the brick and mortar to which we’re accustomed, but rather stuff called wattle and wicker, which is literally mud, sticks, straw, and horse shit.